Chithra1996/GTProject2/README.md

 https://www.kaggle.com/mylesoneill/world-university-rankings
 Manually create csv with coordinates for top 15-25 universities

-Details: A config.js file that had the API key fro the world map and was located in the static folder, was Gitignore.
+Details: A config.js file that had the API key from the world map and was located in the static folder, was Gitignore.

 Questions:
 Which country has the highest number of ranked universities?